 Dallas-Based Investor Snaps Up Major Fort Worth Retail Center

-In a move that underscores the continued appetite for well-positioned retail assets in the Dallas-Fort Worth metroplex, Younger Partners Investments has acquired Presidio Junction, a prominent shopping center portfolio in Fort Worth.
-The transaction adds a significant property to the firm's holdings at a time when investors are increasingly selective about retail acquisitions.
+In a move that underscores the continued appetite for well-positioned retail assets in the Dallas-Fort Worth metroplex, Younger Partners Investments has acquired Presidio Junction, a three-property retail portfolio comprising Presidio Towne Crossing, Tehama Towne Crossing, and Vista Ridge in Fort Worth.
+The transaction adds a significant stabilized asset to the firm's holdings at a time when investors are increasingly selective about retail acquisitions.

-The 375,000-square-foot asset benefits from a prime location at the intersection of I-35 West and North Tarrant Parkway, a corridor that has seen substantial residential and commercial growth in recent years.
-According to Shopping Center Business, the Dallas-based investment firm secured the portfolio as part of its broader strategy to capitalize on value-add opportunities in high-growth Texas markets.
+The 375,000-square-foot fully leased portfolio benefits from a prime location at the intersection of I-35 West and North Tarrant Parkway.
+According to Shopping Center Business, the Dallas-based investment firm acquired the stabilized, income-producing portfolio from Weber & Co.

 Key Details